-Packages for Debian 4.0 can be found at: ftp://ftp.mondorescue.org/debian/4.0/ Archive the system as defined in the main section.
+Packages for Debian 4.0 can be found at: ftp://ftp.mondorescue.org/debian/4.0/

+Archive and restore the system as defined in the main section here.

-As your network adapter will have most likely changed, you will need to edit the persistent udev rules for network adapters.
+As your network adapter is likely to have changed, you will need to edit the persistent udev rules for network adapters.
 This file is found in /etc/udev/rules.d, typically labelled as z25-persistent-net.rules.
 Open the file in your favourite editor.